ice1000/website/dtt-dev/struct-1.typ

   $
   The _elimination rule_;

-such that the following rules are derivable:
+such that the following rules hold:

 + $Γ ⊢ mybot[σ] ≡ mybot$ the fact that empty is preserved by substitution action,
 + $ (Γ, x:mybot ⊢ u: A)/(Γ, x: mybot ⊢ u ≡ elim_mybot (x) : A)